masajene/fastlane-plugin-create_merge_request/README.md

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.

-This will create a new pull request on GitLab.
+This will create a new merge request on GitLab.

 ## Getting Started